Yaser003/cse15l-lab-reports/LabReport4.md

 ![image](https://user-images.githubusercontent.com/89693979/221759463-3f30595c-e3d1-479c-b22f-d7c92c9cfa79.png)

+3)

 Now that you've cloned the repo and ```cd```'d into it,

-Compile and Run the tests to show that there is an error:
+Compile and Run the tests on our file:

 Compile: